PerceivingSystems/bedlam2_render/unreal/import/README.md

         + `py -3 import_abc_clothing_batch.py 300 10`

 ## Body textures
-+ The following import scripts are not needed if you use the BE_UASP_SMPLXTextures starter pack which contains all released 100 SMPL-X body textures in `.uasset` format
+The following script is not needed if you use the body textures from the Unreal Assets Starter Pack which contains all released 100 SMPL-X body textures in `.uasset` format.
 + [create_body_materials.py](create_body_materials.py)
 + Use this script to generate required `MaterialInstance` materials for imported BEDLAM2 body textures
 + Requirements